IKrepo/Gait-Analysis/ReadMe.txt

 Computation time for some plots is long because of the extensive use of scatter plots.

-The code needs approximately 1 - 2 minutes to produce the results on a normal pc when functions 5, 6, 7 and 8 are commented.

-The code needs approximately 50 minutes to produce the results on a normal pc when all the functions are uncomment.
+The code might take saveral minutes to produce the results based on the pc used.

 			            !!!
 SOS !!!
 ///////////////////////////////////////////////////////////////////////////////////////